eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 ## Initializing the SDK
 ### Register a plugin

 In order to setup Keyple, we need to register at least one plugin.
 Here we register our NFC plugin.
-To do so, we use the singleton SmartCardService the plugin Factory.
-(See plugin development guide to know more about plugin)
+To do so, we use the singleton SmartCardService and the plugin Factory.
+(See plugin development guide to know more about plugins)

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {